sashirajc/jekyll-now/_posts/2018-10-06-simple-storage-service.md

 4. Glacier - Very cheap but used only for archival.
 Two types - Expedited, Standard and Bulk.
 Expedited takes few minutes, Standard takes 3-5 hours and bulk takes upto 12 hours to retrieve.

-5. S3 Reduced Redundancy Storage - Less redundancy than standard
+5. S3 Reduced Redundancy Storage - Less redundancy than standard (Older term for IA One Zone)

 ## Comparison of different S3 storage classes